Diocese of Forlì-Bertinoro: Consolidation of dioceses

 Instead, the Vatican continued consultations which had begun under Pope John XXIII for the merging of small dioceses, especially those with personnel and financial problems, into one combined diocese.
 On 30 September 1986, Pope John Paul II ordered that the dioceses of Forlì and Bertinoro be merged into one diocese with one bishop, with the Latin title Dioecesis Foroliviensis-Brittinoriensis.
 The seat of the diocese was to be in Forlì, and the cathedral of Forli was to serve as the cathedral of the merged dioceses.
 The cathedral in Bertinoro was to become a co-cathedral, and the cathedral Chapter was to be a Capitulum Concathedralis.
+Bertinoro which was established in 1360, has its own unique history.
+It was created after the destruction of Forlimpopoli by Cardinal Albornoz.
 There was to be only one diocesan Tribunal, in Forlì, and likewise one seminary, one College of Consultors, and one Priests' Council.
 The territory of the new diocese was to include the territory of the former diocese of Bertinoro.